lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 **Where**:

 - `<CLIENT_ACCOUNT_ID>` - is the unique identifier for the client
-- `bundle_id`- is a unique identifier for the project selected in the Offsetting preferences page as the default offsetting option
+- `bundle_id` - is the unique identifier for the chosen Project bundle

 #### Sample response

-A successful request will return the `bundle_id` for the project selected in the Offsetting preferences page.
+A successful request will return the `bundle_id` for the chosen project.

 ```js
 [